thinktandem/thinktandem.io/src/content/articles/drupal8-migration-change-content-type-name.md

 Alternate Migration Method for changing the content type machine name
 ---------------------

 Drupal has a robust migration plugin system that uses the yaml discovery process.
 Since all our migrations are in config, you can perform some of the tasks above via yaml files instead.
-However, you won't fully be able to do the whole thing in the yaml files due to the logic that needs to happen with the ```upgrade_d7_field``` id.
+However, you won't fully be able to do the whole task at hand in the yaml files due to the logic that needs to happen with the ```upgrade_d7_field``` id.

 **Node Type YAML Changes**